There are hundreds of ways to promote a self-published book.

 Perhaps Facebook for a cozy romance or Instagram for fantasy and paranormal.

-If you concentrate your marketing efforts in the weeks or months before you publish your book, you will stand a much better chance of success.
+Concentrating your marketing efforts in the weeks or months before publishing your book will give you a much better chance of success.

 Your self-publishing checklist

-I will begin my advice on how to promote a self-published book with the three key elements a book needs to stand any chance of succeeding.
+I will begin my advice with the three key elements a book needs to succeed.

 If you think your book fails on any of the first three points, you will probably be wasting your time trying to implement the remaining book marketing tips and advice.